 Rick's Free Auto Repair Advice

-All brake pads make noise when they rub against the rotor.
+All brakes vibrate when the brake pads rub against the rotor.
 If you think of the brake pad like a stylus and the rotor as an LP record, you can see how the pads “play” the wear grooves on the rotor.
 Modern brake pad shims are multi-layered with a thin rubber membrane between the two shim panels.
-The rubber brake pad shimsdampens the vibrations.
-But it can deteriorate and harden over time due to the high heat in braking systems.
-That’s why it never pays to reuse old shims.
-If the shims don’t have a rubber layer, the shop manual usually recommends applying a light coat of molybdenum grease between the pad’s backing plate and the shim.
-Molybdenum grease dampens the vibrations.
+The rubber brake pad shimsdampens the vibrations, preventing the vibrations transferring from the pad’s backing plate to the caliper piston or “fingers.”

 In addition to dampening vibrations, the shims alsMolybdenum greaseo act as a thermal barrier, preventing heat from flowing to the caliper face and piston.
 That provides constant temperature to the pad, resulting in more consistent braking.